Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: The type dynamical system and its stratification

 \subsection{The Kasner subset ${\cal K}$}

-The shear diagonalized Fermi-propagated representation of the Kasner solutions on the Kasner circle $\mathrm{K}^\ocircle$ of the Kasner boundary subset, ${\cal K}$, is not the only one.
-With respect to the present Iwasawa frame with $R_2=0$, they can also be expressed in a rotating spatial frame, which then leads to time dependent non-diagonal Hubble-normalized shear with non-zero $R_1$ or/and non-zero $R_3$, but with $N_-=A=0$.
-However, the shear frame-invariants, i.e., the trace, the trace of its square, and the determinant of the shear, are constant, since they can also be expressed in the shear diagonalized Fermi-propagated frame and thereby subsequently by the frame-invariant parameter $u$.
-It hence follows from~\eqref{billiardeqsolconsHnormvacVI} and~\eqref{detSigmau} that the Kasner solutions obey the relations:
+The shear-diagonalized Fermi-propagated representation of the Kasner solutions on the Kasner circle $\mathrm{K}^\ocircle$ of the Kasner boundary subset ${\cal K}$ is not the only one, as they can also be expressed in a rotating spatial frame.
+This leads to time dependent off-diagonal Hubble-normalized shear components with non-zero $R_1$ or/and non-zero $R_3$, but $N_-=A=0$.
+However, the shear frame-invariants, i.e., the trace, the trace of its square, and the determinant of the shear, are constant, since they can also be expressed in the shear-diagonalized Fermi-propagated frame and thereby subsequently by the spatially frame-invariant parameter $u$.
+It follows from~\eqref{billiardeqsolconsHnormvacVI} and~\eqref{detSigmau} that the Kasner solutions, irrespective of spatial frame, obey the relations:

 where we recall that $u\in [1,\infty]$.\footnote{Using the variables of Hewitt et al. given in footnote~\ref{footHewetal} and solving for $R_3^2 = \Sigma_\times^2$ in eq.~\eqref{K2} and inserting the result into~\eqref{R1R3const} leads to an expression that is equivalent to eq.
 (5.5) in~\cite{hewetal03}.}